The Church of Jesus Christ of Latter-day Saints in New York

-The Church of Jesus Christ of Latter-day Saints in New York refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in New York.
-New York was the boyhood home of Joseph Smith.
-Much of early LDS Church history of the now worldwide church is centered in upstate New York.
-The LDS Church was organized on April 6, 1830 in Fayette, New York under the name of Church of Christ.
+The Church of Jesus Christ of Latter-day Saints in New York refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in the state of New York.
+New York was the boyhood home of Joseph Smith, founder of the Latter Day Saint movement.
+Much of the early history of the now-worldwide LDS Church is centered in upstate New York.
+The LDS Church was organized on April 6, 1830, in Fayette, New York under the name of the Church of Christ.

 Official church membership as a percentage of general population was 0.41% in 2014.
 According to the 2014 Pew Forum on Religion & Public Life survey, less than 1% of New Yorkers self-identify themselves most closely with the LDS Church.
 The LDS Church is the 13th largest denomination in New York.

 History

 The early history of the LDS Church is deeply rooted in the state of New York with pivotal moments taking place in upstate New York and New York City.
-Joseph Smith claimed that while praying in a wooded area near his home in Palmyra in 1820, God and Jesus Christ, in a vision, appeared to him and set in motion the eventual establishment of a new religion.
+Joseph Smith stated that while praying in a wooded area near his home in Palmyra in 1820, God and Jesus Christ, in a vision, appeared to him and set in motion the eventual establishment of a new religion.

 According to his later accounts, Smith was visited by an angel named Moroni, while praying one night in 1823.
 Smith said that this angel revealed the location of a buried book made of golden plates that would be translated into the Book of Mormon.

 The completed work was published in Palmyra on March 26, 1830, by printer E. B. Grandin.
 Soon after, on April 6, 1830, Smith and his followers formally organized the Church of Christ, and small branches were established in Palmyra, Fayette, and Colesville, New York.
 The Book of Mormon brought Smith regional notoriety and opposition from those who remembered the 1826 Chenango County trial.

 In July 1840, the first group of new converts from Liverpool, England, arrived on the Britannia ship in the New York harbor.

-On April 6, 2000, 170 years after the Church was organized, the Palmyra New York Temple was dedicated.
+On April 6, 2000, 170 years after the church was organized, the Palmyra New York Temple was dedicated.
 The temple overlooks the Sacred Grove and other historic sites.
 The first temple in New York City, the Manhattan New York Temple, was dedicated on 13 June 2004.

 Stakes

-As of February 2023, New York was home to the following stakes:
+As of May 2025, New York was home to the following stakes: